espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Combat Grab.md

 * * *

 Using your prior attack to shift your opponent's guard, you take another swing and grab them.
 Make a melee Strike while keeping one hand free.
 If the Strike hits, you grab the target using your free hand.
-The creature remains [[Grabbed]] until the end of your next turn or until it [[Escape|Escapes]], whichever comes first.
+The creature remains [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Grabbed]] until the end of your next turn or until it [[Escape|Escapes]], whichever comes first.